-The Allied Health Enabling Platform team is led by representatives from WAHTN, and it’s member organisations, including the WA Department of Health, Western Australian universities, and private hospital providers (St John of God Health Care and Ramsay Health Care).
+The Allied Health Platform team is led by representatives from WAHTN and its member organisations, including the WA Department of Health, Western Australian universities and private hospital providers.
+If you are interested in being involved contact WAHTN.